pyx-industries/julee/docs/architecture/protocols.rst

 For service protocols, see :doc:`services`.

-For layer organization, see :doc:`layers`.
+For layer organization, see :doc:`clean_architecture`.